evanhagood/videohosting/README.md

 ** please do not actually deploy this code : there are currently no checks to filter the content that is uploaded.
 ** This boils down to: illegal content can be uploaded to this service.
 So unless you implement this yourself, this is dangerous and a liability.

+This addition to the readme is just a test to see if github will still differntiate between me (the writer) and me (the commmitter) even though I am the same person and wrote and pushed this to github on the same machine :)